 Imagine the perfect climate; low humidity, cool breezes and a daily high temperature around 65 degrees.
 Sound nice?
 Now imagine you’re a plant.
 You’d look pretty good too if you could live in that kind of environment.
-And that’s why this week has been so nice.
+That’s one reason this week has been so nice.

-Great looking gardens and temperatures that make working outside all day, not only bearable, but energizing!
-On Monday, we visited Olbrich Gardens, in Madison.
-What a place.
-The designs were the handiwork of Jeff Epperson, Director of Horticulture.
-I kept thinking this was one of the prettiest gardens I have ever seen.
+Great looking gardens and temperatures that make working outside all day not only bearable but energizing!
+On Monday, we visited Olbrich Gardens, designed by Jeff Epperson, Director of Horticulture.
+It’s one of the prettiest gardens I’ve ever seen.

-One of the most outstanding features was their rose garden.
-Just as you might envision, most of the ‘rose gardens’ I’ve visited are simply masses of planted roses in open beds.
-They look spectacular while in bloom but when they’re not, it’s not much to look at.
+The Olbrich rose garden is a real standout.
+Just as you might envision, most of the ‘rose gardens’ I’ve visited have comprised of masses of rose plants in open beds.
+The roses look spectacular while in bloom but, otherwise, aren’t much to look at.

-That was Jeff’s sentiment too.
-So he interplanted the roses with perennials and shrubs and architectural elements that gave the garden interest year round and complemented the roses while in bloom.
-Sure, the roses are the stars while in bloom, but the garden remains beautiful year round.
+Jeff interplanted roses with perennials and shrubs and architectural elements to provide garden interest year round and complement the roses while in bloom.
+Sure, the roses are the stars during bloom time, but the garden remains beautiful year-round.

-On Tuesday, we featured University of Wisconsin’s Arboretum, also in Madison.
-It lays claim to the largest prairie reclamation in the world.
-In addition, Susan Carpenter, “native plant expert extraordinaire” treated us to a day of amazing information on indigenous plants that further reinforce the reasons why we should all be using more native plants in our own landscape.
-They are beautiful and conveniently low maintenance.
+On Tuesday, we featured University of Wisconsin’s Arboretum (also in Madison).
+It lays claim to the world’s largest prairie reclamation.
+In addition, native plant expert extraordinaire, Susan Carpenter, treated us to a day of amazing information on indigenous plants that further reinforce the reasons we should all be using more native plants in our own landscape.
+They’re beautiful and conveniently low maintenance.

-On Wednesday we traveled to Janesville.
-This quaint, clean little town just 30 minutes outside of Madison has a world-class garden.
-Thanks to the expertise of Director of Horticulture, Mark Dwyer, Rotary Botanical Gardens is a hidden gem.
-They have a number of internationally themed gardens and go to great measures to create a sense of authenticity from one garden room to the next.
+On Wednesday, we traveled to Janesville.
+This quaint, clean little town is just 30 minutes outside of Madison and is home to a world-class garden.
+Thanks to the expertise of Director of Horticulture, Mark Dwyer, the Rotary Botanical Gardens is a hidden gem.
+There are a number of internationally-themed gardens, and the staff goes to great measures to create a sense of authenticity from one garden room to the next.

-With such a successful and productive three days of taping, today was a day to catch up on paperwork and emails, complete this blog and enjoy the town of Madison.
-If you are ever this way, be sure to visit all three gardens.
-They are well worth the time and bring your camera.
-By the way, the food here is fabulous!
+With such a successful and productive three days of taping, today was a day to catch up on paperwork and emails, complete this blog and just enjoy Madison.
+If you’re ever in this area, be sure to visit all three gardens and bring your camera.
+They’re well worth the time, and the food here is fabulous!